Details of criminal practice

 - Contempt: Serious Organised Crime Agency v O’Docherty (Court of Appeal (Civil Division) EWCA Civ 518

-- Company prosecutions: experienced in defending businesses accused of wrongdoing in respect of Companies House and Department of Business prosecutions.
+- Company prosecutions: experienced in defending businesses accused of wrongdoing in respect of Companies House (s.451 Companies Act 2006) and Department of Business prosecutions.

 - Data Protection Act 1998 and General Data Protection Regulation (GDPR) Advising on data protection aspects of criminal, professional discipline and investigations cases.